mjb3/Discuit.jl/docs/src/examples.md

 The following examples provide a flavour of Discuit's core functionality.
 See the [Discuit.jl manual](@ref) for more detailed instructions.

-## SIS model
+## Models

-The following example is based on that published by Pooley et al. in 2015 in the paper that introduces the model based proposal method.
-We could use `generate_model("SIS", [100,1])` to generate the model but constructing it manually is a helpful exercise for getting to know the package.
+`DiscuitModel`s can be created automatically using helper functions or manually by specifying each component.
+For example the model we are about to create could be generated automatically using `generate_model("SIS", [100,1])` but constructing it manually is a helpful exercise for getting to know the package.
+See [Discuit.jl models](@ref) for further details.
 We start by examining `DiscuitModel` in the package documentation:

 ```@repl 1
 using Discuit;